Felton, California: History

 In 1927, the Felton community of Lompico, California, was established.

 In 1963, the steam-powered Roaring Camp Railroad began tourist operations on the Big Trees Ranch out of the Old Felton Depot.
 The company later constructed a replica logging camp and another depot farther down the property, and in 1985, took over operations on the old SPC/Southern Pacific standard gauge line to Santa Cruz.
 Roaring Camp is a re-creation of an 1880s logging camp and home to the original South Pacific Coast (later Southern Pacific) Felton depot and freight shed, as well as two unique railroads — the Roaring Camp and Big Trees Narrow Gauge Railroad, a steam-powered line up Bear Mountain, and the Santa Cruz, Big Trees and Pacific Railway.

 Felton is home to the Felton Covered Bridge, an 80-foot-long covered bridge over the San Lorenzo River built in 1892 and placed on the National Register of Historic Places in 1973.

 Scenes from the 1975 Disney movie "Escape to Witch Mountain" were filmed in Felton.

 The Trout Farm Inn was located in Felton.
 It burned down on June 5, 2016.
 It reopened in 2022.

 The local high school is San Lorenzo Valley High School.
 The 2007 boys basketball team won the only Boys Basketball SCCAL Championship in school history.
-Led by five players who all went to elementary school at the now closed Quail Hollow School.
-Scott Krueger, Josh Payne, Kyle Morris, Clint Gorman and Taylor West were known as the “Quail Hollow 5.”
-Their success was helped by the students who would regularly attend their games and called themselves, “The Red Sea.”

-On August 20, 2020 at 8:00 AM Pacific Time, due to the CZU Lightning Incident fires of 2020, Felton was ordered to evacuate by the California Department of Forestry and Fire Protection.
+On August 20, 2020, at 8:00 AM Pacific Time, due to the CZU Lightning Incident fires of 2020, Felton was ordered to evacuate by the California Department of Forestry and Fire Protection.

 Demographics

+Felton first appeared as an unincorporated community in the 1960 U.S. census; and as a census-designated place in the 1980 United States census.